 4. "Don't forget to appreciate your people."

 In any organization, appreciating people can have a significant impact on the employee’s experience.
-Both People Science and Glassdoor4 confirms with the latter stating 53% employees would stay longer if they received more appreciation from their manager.
+Both People Science and Glassdoor confirms with the latter stating 53% employees would stay longer if they received more appreciation from their manager.

 You already have a comprehensive employee recognition program in place; now that we are at home, you need to set up a communications team to ensure your talent is recognized organization-wide with incentives that can help them work better at home and appreciate the support provided by you.
 Rather than performance pay which makes these results conditional, ensure the appreciation is holistic and genuine with rewards that add more value to your employees' everyday operations.
-Here are some simple employee appreciation strategies you can execute right now.

 5. "Establish democracy in your remote workplace."